brillout/wildcard-api/docs/rpc.draft.md

 As we can see in this example, anytime the frontend wants to change a SQL/ORM query, the backend code needs to be changed and re-deployed.

+Being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC.

 REST/GraphQL, on the other hand, decouples: as long as the schema doesn't change, the frontend and backend can be developed independently of each other.